bitfwdcommunity/Blockathon/README.md

 * Projectors
 * Enough utensils

 Blockathons come in all sizes from as small as 5-10 people to 200 people.
-When it comes to blockathons, bigger isn't always better, but conducting larger events without proper experience and resources can be a major disaster.
+Bigger isn't always better, but conducting larger events without proper experience and resources can be a major disaster.
 Keep size in line with your over goal for throwing a blockathon.

 Asking for pre-registration will give you and your team an indication of the number of attendees for the event and how much catering you will have to provide.
 Using services such as Eventbite or Google Form can help you with this process.

 ## Budgetting
 Understanding your budget is crucial to the running of the event.
 Most of the budget will be for the food and drinks catering as it is important to keep your attendees full and let them focus on hacking.

+Include Sample Budgetting...

 ## Sponsorship
 Unless you have a budget for Hackathons, you will want to find a sponsor for your event to cover your costs.
 Costs include those for a venue (if you are unable to find a free option), and food.
 Your sponsor may be able to provide you with a venue for your event.

 In addition to providing a good working space for your attendees, it’s a good idea to provide plenty of food.
 Not only will your attendees appreciate the gesture, but you want them to be able to focus on their projects without the distraction of leaving to get food and drinks.
 For a one-day event starting in the morning, be prepared to provide coffee and pastries in the morning, a nutritious lunch with beverages, and snacks, water and cold beverages through the day.

-From our experience with various cities in BC, we had from 30 attendees to 150.
-For 30 attendees and an one day blockathon, we spent approximately $250 on lunch + $50 Snacks + $XX on beer.

-Add more info...

 When you talk to prospective sponsors about your event, they may have never heard of Blockathons.
 They will want to know what to expect, so be prepared to explain a bit about Hackathons as well as about your cause.
 Think about how they can benefit from your Hackathon so you can explain to them.
 Benefits may include: